Coat of arms of the Isle of Man: Crovan dynasty

-Sicilian connection
+Possible Sicilian connection

 The appearance on the Isle of Man of the Triskeles in the last third of the 13th century may well be connected with the regime change on the Isle in 1265, from Crovan to Scots kings.
 The symbol is anciently closely associated with Sicily, well known as a tri-cornered island, and is attested there in proto-heraldry as early as the 7th century BC.

-The most ancient name for Sicily, then a Greek province was Trinacria, meaning in Greek three-cornered, triquetra, referring to the triangular shape of the island.
+The most ancient name for Sicily (then a Greek province) was Trinacria, meaning in Greek three-cornered, triquetra, referring to the triangular shape of the island.

 In 1250 the Germanic Frederick II, Holy Roman Emperor, died after having ruled Sicily for 52 years.
 He was King of Sicily from 1198, King of Germany from 1212, King of Italy and Holy Roman Emperor from 1220 and King of Jerusalem from 1225.
 His mother Constance was Queen of Sicily and his father was Henry VI of the House of Hohenstaufen.
 Although there is no evidence that the triskeles was used in Sicily in the 13th century, there is architectural evidence of its use in Austria at that time, almost certainly relating to a personal emblem of Frederick, and almost certainly stemming from his Sicilian connection.

 Four years after Frederick's death the pope invested the Sicilian kingship in Edmund Crouchback (died 1296), the second surviving son of Henry III, King of England (died 1272), and for about ten years afterwards Edmund was styled "King of Sicily".
 Henry invested considerable political capital in his son's new position, and in his efforts to raise funds from taxation to support the dignity of that kingship made himself extremely unpopular with his English nobles, who eventually rebelled.

 The wife of Alexander III, King of Scotland, was Margaret of England (died 1275), a daughter of King Henry III.
-This familial connection between the English and Scottish royal families might account for the introduction of the triskeles as a symbol of the Isle of Man.
+This familial connection between the Scottish royal family and the English rulers of Sicily might account for the introduction of a Sicilian triskeles as a symbol of the Isle of Man.
 If so, it may well have been adopted as a means to reinforce the regime change on the island.